briankin1/ReadKeeper/README.md

 list_books: Displays all books in the library.

-update_book: Allows updating details of a book (title, year, genres).
+update_book: Allows updating details of a book (title, year, genres, author).

 delete_book: Deletes a book from the library.